Deadline: February 28, 2021

 Proposals should include:

-- Abstract: 250-word abstract for individual submissions and 500-word proposals for multi-speaker submissions.
+- Abstract: Abstract: 250-word abstract for papers, posters, lightning talks, installations/performances and 500-word proposals for panels, roundtables, and workshops.

 - Requested time length